Latest posts by Cris Koenigs (see all)

 I have struggled to adjust my work-from-home schedule to my new normal.

 My work day doesn’t look like that of my coworkers right now, which at times can leave me feeling insecure – like there is a party in the break room, and I wasn’t invited.

 Make a conscious effort to reach out to your team members.
 Ask them what they are working on, how you can collaborate and if they need your input or help.

 Again, use tools for communication and dialogue that make you “feel” like they are in the office next to you.

 Don’t be afraid, y’all.
 You have to be grown-up and brave and communicate – because just as we remind toddlers, you must remember to “use your words.”

 I am a very lucky woman to get to work from home.

 After a lot of years commuting, spending countless hours on airplanes, in conference rooms, wearing pantyhose and heels, I appreciate what I have.

 You have to communicate a lot, set boundaries, stay plugged in and find tools and technology that work for you and your team.

-There are many ways you can set yourself up for success for leading virtual and remote teams.
+There are many ways you can set yourself up for success for leading virtual work and remote teams.
 In your yoga pants.